ericcornelissen/pp-runtime-gadgets/README.md

 - Continue in the [spec](https://tc39.es/ecma262), currently at `Get(` 38/160.
 - Replicate gadgets from `Object.defineProperty` with `Object.defineProperties`.

+## Reproduce

+To reproduce the results

+- for Node.js: `make test-node`
+- for Browsers: `make test-web` and open <http://localhost:8080/web> in a browser.

 ## Overview

 The table below provides an overview of known functions affected by prototype